-All graduate students select advisory committees to guide them in completing their degrees,
+All graduate students select an individual advisor and an advisory committee to guide them in completing their degrees.

-Advisor: Students are encouraged to choose an advisor before the end of their second semester of course work.
-The advisor may be any member of the English Department graduate faculty who specializes in Professional Writing.
+Advisor: Students are encouraged to choose an advisor by the end of their first semester of course work, but if this is not possible, students should select an advisor by the end of their first year of graduate study.
+The advisor may be any member of the English Department graduate faculty who specializes in TESL.

-Advisory Committee: The advisory committee will normally consist of the student's major advisor as committee chair and at least two additional members of the English Department's graduate faculty.
+Advisory Committee: The advisory committee will normally consist of the student's major advisor as committee chair and at least two additional members of the English graduate faculty.

-Changes: To change an advisor or advisory committee, a student must complete a Committee Change Request form, to be signed by all committee members and the Graduate Director, and submitted to the Graduate College.
+Changes: To change an advisor or advisory committee, a student must complete a Committee Change Request form, to be signed by all committee members and the Graduate Director and submitted to the Graduate College.